 When communicating preventive messages, the key issue is the risk of exposure.
+Risk in this context means the likelihood of being exposed to asbestos fibres.

 The most important message to convey is that by preventing exposure to airborne asbestos fibres, people can prevent the risk of developing an asbestos-related disease.